 My son just finished his first year of college.
-While his classes were virtual, his living experience was not and every time I look at him, I see a little boy I want to smother with hugs and kisses and make him a grilled cheese sandwich, just the way he likes it (yellow mustard in the middle), with apple slices on the side.
+Whenever I look at him, I see a little boy I want to smother with hugs and kisses and make him a grilled cheese sandwich, just as he likes (yellow mustard in the middle), with apple slices on the side.

-But he’s not a little boy anymore, he was out in the world for the first time on his own and I’m proud of everything he learned (particularly outside of classes).
+But he’s not a little boy anymore; he was alone in the world for the first time, and I’m proud of everything he learned (particularly outside of classes).

 What my son learned in college (from his questions)

-- “How do I get pizza sauce out of a sweatshirt?”
-BLOT FIRST to soak up excess sauce (never rub) and then dab with dishwashing liquid or laundry detergent.
+BLOT FIRST to soak up excess sauce (never rub) and dab with dishwashing liquid or laundry detergent.
 Rinse, and wash.
 Repeat if necessary.

-- “How long does fruit last?”
-Clearly, not as long as he thought when outside the refrigerator — he had a net bag full of oranges, one was avocado green with mold, and the rest exploded at first squeeze!
+Not as long as he thought when outside the refrigerator — he had a net bag full of oranges, one was avocado green with mold, and the rest exploded at a first squeeze!